 TIME TO RESET

 Did you know by the third week in the new year, almost half of people have already given up on their resolution!
-And by the second week of February, that number jumps to an 80% drop out rate!
+By the second week of February, that number jumps to an 80% drop out rate!
 By March, the majority have completely forgotten their resolution.

 Stress, self-sabotage, crazy schedules and fatigue are just a few of the many obstacles that get between us and our goals.
 Is your cell phone among one of the obstacles keeping you from feeling your best?
 Or, is it getting in the way of your relationships with actual humans?